 Understanding the W-2

 A W-2 form is issued to you by your employer so you have the information you need to file your taxes.
 This information is also filed with the IRS.
-To verify your income, the IRS needs your employer's Tax ID number, which is on your W-2, as well as the legal name of your employer and his legal address.
-It also includes your gross wages, taxes you have paid, bonuses and commissions you received and the dollar value of fringe benefits, such as use of a company car.
+To verify your income, the IRS needs your employer's Tax ID number, which is on your W-2, as well as the legal name of your employer and the legal address.
+It also includes your gross wages, taxes you have paid, bonuses and commissions you received throughout the year and the dollar value of fringe benefits, such as use of a company car.

 Employer Sends to the Address on Record